dd32/td-gh-ex/readme.txt

 == Description ==

 Simple and Minimal WordPress Theme ideal for a blog, with two columns, unlimited colors and theme options created by CrestaProject.com.
+Compatible with Gutenberg.

 == Installation ==